Enzootic bovine leukosis

 Possible detection methods:

-• Agar gel immunodiffusion (AGID) (serum, colostrum): antibodies against BLV
+• Agar gel immunodiffusion (AGID) (serum): Antibodies against BLV

-• Molecular biological detection by PCR (EDTA blood)
+• Molecular biological detection using PCR (EDTA blood, lymph nodes, altered organs, spleen)

 Contact